Fear doesn’t prevent death, it prevents a full life

 Existential distress is a profound sense of suffering that arises when a person confronts the limits of their existence; their mortality, the loss of identity, purpose, autonomy, or connection.

 This is a natural, rational, and deeply human response.
-But while natural, it is no less devastating, and without proper care, it can deny a person contentment and meaningfulness in the precious time they have left.
+But while natural, without proper care, it can deny a person contentment and meaningfulness in the precious time they have left.

 Where Palliative Care Begins and Ends